AndrewConway/ConcreteSTV/README.md

 Results from this project were used to find bugs [in the 2013, 2016 and 2019 Federal counts](reports/RecommendedAmendmentsSenateCountingAndScrutiny.pdf) resulting in legislation change resolving some of the issues.

-Other STV counting programs include Grahame Bowland's [Dividebatur](https://github.com/grahame/dividebatur) and its successor [Dividebatur2](https://github.com/grahame/dividebatur2), Lee Yingtong Li's [OpenTally](https://yingtongli.me/git/OpenTally/), and Milad Ghale's [formally verified STV](https://github.com/MiladKetabGhale/STV-Counting-ProtocolVerification).
+Other STV counting programs include Grahame Bowland's [Dividebatur](https://github.com/grahame/dividebatur) and its successor [Dividebatur2](https://github.com/grahame/dividebatur2), Lee Yingtong Li's [OpenTally](https://yingtongli.me/git/OpenTally/), Milad Ghale's [formally verified STV](https://github.com/MiladKetabGhale/STV-Counting-ProtocolVerification), and Ramon Bouckaert's [CountBack](https://github.com/ramonbouckaert/countback).
+Please contact me (address at the bottom) if you would like to be added to this list.

 ## Currently Supported Election Rules